run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 ## Additional Permissions

-As part of the installation you will be required to install the [Run:AI Control Plane](backend.md) and [Cluster](cluster.md) Helm [Charts](https://helm.sh/){target=_blank}.
+As part of the installation you will be required to install the [Run:ai Control Plane](backend.md) and [Cluster](cluster.md) Helm [Charts](https://helm.sh/){target=_blank}.
 The Helm Charts require Kubernetes administrator permissions.
 You can review the exact permissions provided by using the `--dry-run` on both helm charts.

 ## Next Steps

-Continue with installing the [Run:AI Control Plane](backend.md).
+Continue with installing the [Run:ai Control Plane](backend.md).